 This program is being carried out under Section 108 of Title I of the Housing and Community Development Act of 1974, as amended.
-The 108 loans are intended to support and stimulate business development and investment by the private sector and aid nonprofit organizations who meet U.S. Small Business Administration (SBA) eligibility for disaster relief.
+The 108 loans are intended to support and stimulate business development and investment by the private sector who meet U.S. Small Business Administration (SBA) eligibility for disaster relief.
 The Program Criteria applies to all sources of 108 loans funding from the U.S. Department of Housing and Urban Development (HUD).